Peskoo/doiexist/README.md

-# doiexist
+# Do I Exist

 Search if there is duplicate files into your system.
 You'll can find mp3, or avi files with differents titles but same content for example.

 **How to execute ?**